hanrea/UserGuideForMAC/widget/button/en.md

 ## Description

-The UIButton subclass implements buttons in the touch screen.
-The UIButton subclass is a subclass of UIWidget.
+The Button subclass implements buttons in the touch screen.
+The Button subclass is a subclass of Widget.

 The widget provides methods to set title, image, button and other appearance attributes.
 By using the set method, you can specify a different appearance for each button state.